fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 ![](../../images/2/1a.png)

-As the [page](https://reactjs.org/docs/lists-and-keys.html#keys) linked to in the error message tells, items in an array, so the elements generated by the _map_ method, must have a unique key value:  an attribute called <i>key</i>.
+As the linked [page](https://reactjs.org/docs/lists-and-keys.html#keys) in the error message instructs, the list items, i.e. the elements generated by the _map_ method, must each have a unique key value:  an attribute called <i>key</i>.

 Lets add the keys: